ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 You may ask: what is so special about the equation we've found?

-If you've learnt some analytic geometry before, you may recognise that it is the [general equation](https://en.wikipedia.org/wiki/Hyperbola#Hyperbola_with_equation_y_=_A/x) of a [rectangular hyperbola](https://en.wikipedia.org/wiki/Hyperbola#Rectangular_hyperbola) with the coordinate axes as asymptotes! _(Figure below _
+If you've learnt some analytic geometry before, you may recognise that it is the [general equation](https://en.wikipedia.org/wiki/Hyperbola#Hyperbola_with_equation_y_=_A/x) of a [rectangular hyperbola](https://en.wikipedia.org/wiki/Hyperbola#Rectangular_hyperbola) with the coordinate axes as asymptotes!

 ![Rectangular hyperbolas with the coordinate axes as asymptotes.](./Hyperbeln-gs-3.svg)

 If we are given an initial condition, i.e. a point on the curve, say, $(3,2)$, then we can solve for a specific value of $C$ by substituting the $x$- and $y$-coordinates into the general solution and obtain a particular solution, which in this example is $xy=6$.

 Notice that if such point lies on the first or third quadrant, the $xy$-coordinates will be either both positive or both negative, which results in a positive value of $C$.
 On the other hand, if it lies on the second or fourth quadrant, the $xy$-coordinates will be of different signs, thus resulting in a negative value of $C$.
-In fact, the hyperbolas in the case of positive and negative $C$ are said to be [_conjugates_](https://en.wikipedia.org/wiki/Hyperbola#Conjugate_hyperbola) with each other.
+In fact, such hyperbolas with $C$ of opposite signs are said to be [_conjugates_](https://en.wikipedia.org/wiki/Hyperbola#Conjugate_hyperbola) of each other.

 ![A rectangular hyperbola with C to be negative.]()